-- (a) Any notice or other document required to be given to a party may be given to him personally or by sending it by post or courier to his or its registered place of address.
+- (a) Any notice or other document required to be provided to a party may be provided to him personally or sent by post or courier to his or its registered place of address.
 If the party has no registered address any notice or document should be sent by post or courier to his address last known to the Association.
-Any such notice or document so sent shall be deemed to have arrived within 72 hours (excluding Saturdays and Sundays and Public and Bank Holidays) of despatch. - (b) Any notice or document required to be given to the Association may be given by sending it to the principal office of the Association addressed as follows: - in the case of a notice or document relating to an appeal against the findings or order of the Disciplinary Committee, to the investigating officer; and - (ii) in the case of a notice or document relating to an appeal against a decision of the Admissions and Licensing Committee, to the committee officer.
+Any such notice or document so sent shall be deemed to have been provided within 72 hours (excluding Saturdays and Sundays and Public and Bank Holidays) of despatch. - (b) Any notice or document required to be provided to the Association may be provided by sending it to the principal office of the Association addressed as follows: - in the case of a notice or document relating to an appeal against the findings or order of the Disciplinary Committee, to the investigating officer; and - (ii) in the case of a notice or document relating to an appeal against a decision of the Admissions and Licensing Committee, to the committee officer.